 Yesterday, Christianity Today published my response to Mark Galli’s article Long Live Organic Church.
-For those of you who have been following the dialogue, this article is where I fall out on it.
-It can also be read as a stand-alone piece.
-There’s a PDF link at the bottom should you want to pass it along to others.
+For those of you who have been following the dialogue, this article is where I fall on it.

 I hope it clears some of the fog that surrounds this issue.